7innovations/FixU-Machine-Learning/README.md

 # **FixU Machine Learning**

-**FixU Machine Learning** is a deep learning-powered solution designed to detect depression and support mental health initiatives.
-This repository contains backend, deep learning models, dataset, and notebook.
+**FixU Machine Learning** is a artificial neural network-powered solution designed to detect depression and support mental health initiatives.
+This repository contains notebooks, dataset, models and backend.

 ---

 ## **Features**

-- **Depression Detection**: Implementing a Neural Network to predict depression based on user input.
+- **Depression Detection**: Implementing a Artificial Neural Network to predict depression based on user input.
 - **Feedback Loop**: Utilizes **Retrieval-Augmented Generation (RAG)** and retrains the **Gemini AI model** with updated data to ensure accurate and context-aware responses.

 ---